-We all had our meetings and shared meals in restaurants outdoors during the warm and sometimes hot summer.
+We all had our meetings and shared meals at outdoor restaurants during the warm, sometimes hot, summer.
 Even in these October days, I see people in Freiburg dressed in pullovers, coats, and ski jackets sitting on sidewalks outside restaurants and cafés being served.
-They try to catch the last sun rays that don't warm anymore.
+They try to catch the last rays of the sun that are no longer warm.

 When the British "Guardian" writes, "Aeration is something of a national obsession, Germans open their windows twice a day, even in winter!" the world apparently marvels at our domestic ventilation measures.